 Moving Words with Sonny Nwachukwu & Ffion Campbell-Davies

-Facilitated by Sonny Nwachukwu & Ffion Campbell-Davie, this one day workshop explores the connections between movement and words.
+Join writer and director, Sonny Nwachukwu, and movement director, Ffion-Campell Davies for a one day workshop exploring the connections between movement and words.
 Learn about the relationship between body and voice and explore ways in working inclusively through a creative process.

 What to expect